pilot2254/pilot2254.github.io/content/blog/unlisted/how-to-start-game-hacking.md

 - Code injection
 - Pointers

-[Here's a video walkthrough of the CE tutorial](LINK) if you get stuck.
+[Here's couple of video walkthroughs of the CE tutorial](https://www.youtube.com/playlist?list=PLmqenIp2RQcg0x2mDAyL2MC23DAGcCR9b) if you get stuck.

 Once you finish the tutorial, pick a simple single-player game and try to make a basic cheat.
 Change your health, infinite ammo, speed hacks - whatever.
 Just get comfortable with scanning memory and modifying values.